 - Lack of entire approval and implementation of management plan

 - Agricultural and forest encroachment

 - Industrial agriculture in the buffer zone

-- Threats exerted by commercial hunting and deforestation around the Park
+- Threats exerted by commercial hunting and deforestation around the property

-On 17 February 2015, the State Party submitted a report on the state of conservation of the property, which is available at https://whc.unesco.org/en/list/407/documents.
-The report provides the following information:
+On 07 January 2019, the State Party submitted a report on the state of conservation of the property, available at http://whc.unesco.org/en/list/407/documents/, providing the following information:

 Analysis and Conclusions of the World Heritage Centre and IUCN

 The results of the 2018 inventory are of utmost concern.
 While noting the potential influence of different inventory techniques used in 2015 and 2018, it is clear that populations of key wildlife species such as elephant, gorilla and chimpanzee are now very low.
 There is high concern that a continued decline could lead to local extinction of elephants if the situation is not reversed.

 The inventory also shows that signs of human activity, mainly poaching, are prevalent across the property.
 On-going efforts to strengthen law enforcement are welcomed and need to be strengthened further.
 In particular, there is a need to increase the number of park staff and ensure that arrests of apprehended poachers and wildlife traffickers lead to appropriate convictions.
 With the operationalization of SMART and the results of the inventory, it should also be possible to improve patrolling efficiency and to concentrate efforts on the main areas where wildlife remains.
 In addition to addressing elephant poaching, there is a need to tackle commercial poaching for bush meat and to raise awareness among local communities.
 To ensure the long-term integrity of the property, it is also crucial to maintain connectivity to the other protected areas of the TRIDOM.
 This should be considered when planning new development projects around the property, especially roads.